jessicawyz/tp/docs/UserGuide.md

 # TuteeTally User Guide

-TuteeTally is a **desktop app for managing student contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TuteeTally is a **desktop app for managing student contacts for private tutors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TuteeTally can make student management much easier and faster than traditional GUI apps.

 The system includes features for adding students, viewing student details, viewing summary statistics, and deleting student entries.
-All inputs are case-insensitive, enhancing user accessibility.
+All inputs are case-sensitive.

 <!-- * Table of Contents -->